agpierson/academic-site/content/author/admin/_index.md

 +++

-About me

-As a PhD Student at UCLouvain ( CENTAL, team part of ILC), I'm currently working on medical language, more precisely on time, aspect and cause expression in professional medical language, carried out with a twofold approach that combines NLP tools and linguistic theories.
+As a PhD Student at [UCLouvain](https://uclouvain.be/index.html) ([CENTAL](https://uclouvain.be/fr/instituts-recherche/ilc/cental) team part of [ILC](https://uclouvain.be/fr/instituts-recherche/ilc/) ), I'm currently working on medical language, more precisely on time, aspect and cause expression in professional medical language, carried out with a twofold approach that combines NLP tools and linguistic theories.
 My research interests include information extraction, semantics and clinical linguistics.

-I am a PhD candidate in Linguistics thanks to a F.R.S.-F.N.R.S.
-Fellowship (Belgium).
+I am a PhD candidate in Linguistics thanks to a [F.R.S.-F.N.R.S.](http://www.fnrs.be/) Fellowship (Belgium).
 Previously, I studied French Linguistics (corpus linguistics, sociolinguistics, historical linguistics, phonetics and dialectal).
 Especially, I worked on Middle French lexicon for the development of new linguistics resources.